 - Mortgage Contingency

 - House to Sell Contingency

 There Is Some Risk To Your Money

-As a home buyer, you must understand there is a small risk of losing your deposit if you fail to perform by the terms agreed to by you and the seller.
+As a home buyer, you must understand there is a small risk of losing your good faith deposit if you fail to perform by the terms agreed to by you and the seller.
 While contingencies help protect your deposit, they do not cover every scenario.

 In your purchase contract, you will be agreeing to forfeit your earnest money deposit if you default on your contract.
 Meaning you don’t close due to something the home buyer does or fails to do.

 So what can happen?
 You could lose your job just prior to closing but after getting mortgage commitment.
 You could lose your financing because your credit score dropped.
 You could get cold feet.

 Realize your risk is minimal.
 All of those scenarios are in your control.
 Don’t buy a house if your employment is unstable.
 Don’t alter your credit profile while in your escrow period.
 Make sure this is the house you want to buy.

 Pay attention to contract dates and details.
 Don’t lose your earnest money on a home over a technicality like a missed date.
 Your agent representing you should be monitoring critical dates for you.